-While there are already five Firefox phone models in Europe and Latin America, they were considered too expensive for emerging markets.
-According to Mozilla, in those markets it's hard to sell smartphones that cost more than US$50 and thus, Mozilla collaborated with Chinese chipmaker Spreadtrum Communications on a low-cost chipset to make ultra-cheap smartphones.
+While there are already five Firefox phones in Europe and Latin America, those models were considered too expensive for emerging markets.
+According to Mozilla, in those markets it's hard to sell smartphones that cost more than US$50 and thus Mozilla collaborated with Chinese chipmaker Spreadtrum Communications on a low-cost chipset to make ultra-cheap smartphones.

 The fox says bargain